gl91306/lunar/README.md

 Copy that and save it somewhere

-Now go to your desktop and create a new file and name it Lunar client (ur version name here, so you can tell the diffrence from the main one)
+Now go to your desktop and create a new file and name it Lunar Client (ur version name here, so you can tell the diffrence from the main one)

 In that file add
 ```